 - Pay attention to your child’s interests and build upon them.
 You can help develop confidence and excitement for learning if you know what your child is interested in and you structure activities around that.
 Though these shouldn’t be the only activities you do, they are a good place to start when it feels like you can’t get any traction.

 - Communicate regularly with your child: Whether you’re just asking how they are doing or partaking in a structured activity like reading time; the more you communicate with your child the more they will absorb from your interactions.
 Constant communication builds trust and sets a good example.

 2. Practice Taking Turns Together

 Many children with special needs have difficulty delaying gratification and understanding how cooperation works.
-One of the best ways that you can practice these skills at home is to take turns.
+One of the best ways that you can practice these social skills at home is to take turns.
 There are a few activities that really put turn taking front and center.